sjp117/spatialSocialPerspectiveTaking/README.md

 abilities.
 This suggests that both spatial and social concepts are represented and processed in similar ways, bridging our understanding of these two functions of cognition.

+## Contact
+If you have questions about any part of this project, feel free to contact me via my github contact information.

+## References
+Part of this project can be found on:

+    Park, S., Watanabe, B. K, & Burte, H. (2022).
+Perspective taking and reference frames for spatial and social cognition.
+Proceedings of the Annual Meeting of the Cognitive Science Society, 44.
+Retrieved from https://escholarship.org/uc/item/6wq5x6nn